blitpxl/archaio/README.md

 Archaio is an application used for generating test files which is used to test the capacity of a USB drive.
 Archaio will generate `.aio` file which is essentially a text file containing millions of `1`.
+And the file generated are NOT dummy file since it actually has data in it.

 # How does it work?
 The integer `1` occupy 1 byte in disk space, Archaio will write millions of `1`